Pale Green Limousine |

 Personnel: Mick Goggin |

 I met Mick Goggin and Roland Frith who were the founder members of Pale Green Limousine in 1967 and I joined the Light Show (Mick was my first boyfriend, back in '67).
 We operated at Klooks Kleek, West Hampstead and had a weekly spot on a Sunday at the Bottleneck Blues Club which was the Railway Tavern on Angel Lane in Stratford.
 We worked with Sam Apple Pie (house band at the Blues Club) and whoever was on the bill when we did gigs (Heavy Jelly, Genesis, Pete Brown, Zoot Money, Horse, Ashton Gardner & Dyke, Led Zeppelin, Black Sabbath, Edgar Broughton etc.) and also Mandrake Paddle Steamer.
 Collaboration wise I worked alongside the Light Show for Principal Edwards Magic Theatre (Chris Runciman) at the Temple Club.
 I am not sure of the origins of the name Pale Green Limousine as it was the name Mick Goggin and Roland Frith had for the Light Show when I joined.
 Pale Green Limousine ran until at least 1970 but after that I have no idea how long they stayed running.
 Personnel involved were Mick Goggin, Roland Frith and I (as Claire Sargent), then Denise Brownlow joined in late 1967.
 The Light Show kind of split into two groups.
-Denise and I did some gigs in darkest Dagenham at the Roundhouse pub I believe it was, providing psychedelic lighting for the original Skinheads who were pilled-up to the eyeballs.
-The Ska and Reggae music was great though.
+Kate Coombes was also a member of Pale Green Limousine for a short time.
+She and I did the gigs at the Dagenham Roundhouse Pub on Reggae Nights once a week (late 60s?).
+Psychedelic lighting on Skinhead dancers bombed out on speed etc!
+We witnessed a couple of fights too, where we saved the projectors.
+Kate and I loved reggae though, so no problems there.
+Denise Brownlow went out with Mick Smith, lead guitarist of Sam Apple Pie.
+They made a beautiful couple, both with long blonde hair.
 We females also did lightshows for Red Bus who had a club somewhere in central London, possibly Wardour Street?
 I think Mungo Jerry were the most famous band we projected on there.
 As both Denise and I attended the South East Technical College and School of Art we did a Light Show there for an Arts Ball when the Social Deviants were playing (67 or 68).
 At one point we used a colour wheel across our two projectors which had black ink exploding in them, plus our strobe on occasion.
 It was fantastic, even if I do say so myself.
 I also remember doing a Light Show with Denise at the Temple Club where a band (dunno who) ended a song suddenly with "I know what you're looking at" and Denise and I simultaneously shouted "My prick!" into the silence :-) Plus, we used polarised acetate and I had produced black and white positive/negative of weird designs on acetate which we used with the rotating colour wheel.
 I was at the aforementioned Art College at the time doing a graphics course, so could make this stuff there.
 I have many happy memories of UFO and Middle Earth and remember standing at the bar of the former next to Arthur Brown who I loved but did not have the courage to talk to.
 I did not stay in the Lighting Industry, I had a minor graphics job at Allen and Hanburys pharmaceutical firm but then I moved to Paris, France in 1971 or 2 and was a fashion catwalk model on occasion and worked as the model of a Yugoslavian designer.
 I was a mannequin at the Folies Bergères, plus I designed 'cartoon strips' for a publication that was to help children learn English.
 When I returned to London in 1975 I was a 'Beautician' for a while in Selfridges, then I was a DJ at the Saddle Room Club, under the Inn on the Park and after that at Raffles on the Kings Road spending 8 years as a DJ.
 I had worked for a Market Research Company for a while (pre the DJing) had babies, went to University (BAHons) and ended up an office jockey as PA to the CEO of ALCS (Authors' rights) and then as the Membership Officer at the Oxford and Cambridge Club in Pall Mall.

 |